 - Meiji-jingu Gaien — One of the best places to see autumn leaves in Tokyo

-- Japan autumn leaves forecast 2022 — Where to see autumn leaves in Japan & 42 places to visit in Japan during autumn
+- Japan fall foliage forecast 2023 — Where to see autumn leaves in Japan & 41+ places to visit in Japan during autumn

 As one of the world’s most modern and bustling metropolis, Tokyo is probably not one of the most prominent places to view and see autumn leaves in Japan.
 However, enjoying the autumn atmosphere with the combination of the bustle of the central and quiet areas of the surrounding suburbs is also a great experience for your journey.

 Tokyo autumn leaves forecast 2023: When is the best time to see autumn leaves in Tokyo?

 Looking at the above picture youcan see the fall in Tokyo begins from mid-November to early-December, and the leaves on the mountains near Tokyo will turn orange, yellow and red and spread down to the city.
 Tokyo has a lot of activities and festivals in the fall, surely if you spend a whole month for playing here, you won’t be bored either!
 Tokyo autumn is the season of yellow and red leaves, so I will unveil some beautiful spots to see autumn leaves (fall foliage) that you should not miss when coming to Tokyo.